psychopy/workshops/source/3days/day3/builder_parallel/customRandomisation.rst

 .. _customRandomisation:

-Randomising with constraints
+Randomizing with constraints
 ===============================

-Making custom randomised orders
+Making custom randomized orders
 ----------------------------------------------

 We have already seen that by default builder allows you to present trials in one of three orders, including: